Strong Sparsification for 1-in-3-SAT via Polynomial Freiman-Ruzsa: Introduction

 \begin{restatable}{theorem}{thmAddComb} Fix $n, d$.
 Consider $V = \{ v_1, \ldots, v_n \}\subseteq \F_2^d$ and let $N_1, \ldots, N_n \subseteq V$ satisfy \begin{enumerate}[label=(\roman*)] \item for all $i\in[n]$, $v_i+N_i=N_i$, and \item for all $i\in[n]$, $v_1,v_2\dots,v_{i-1}\notin \langle N_i+N_i\rangle$. \end{enumerate} Then $\sum_{i = 1}^n |N_i| = O(n^{2 - \epsilon})$ for $\epsilon \approx 0.0028$. \end{restatable}

 Note that the answer is polynomial in $n$ since, for example, a linear lower bound is achieved by taking $N_i=\{0,v_i\}$.
+In fact, in the remark following \Cref{prop:model}, we provide an example where $\sum_i|N_i|=\Omega(n^{\log_23})$.
 Note also that, since $|N_i|\leq n$, there is a trivial bound $\sum_i|N_i|\leq n^2$.
 Hence, our contribution consists in improving the trivial bound by a polynomial saving of $n^\epsilon$.

-In fact, in the remark following \Cref{prop:model}, we provide an example where $\sum_i|N_i|=\Omega(n^{\log_23})$.
+We also show, in~\Cref{sec:general}, that no algorithm (even one with exponential runtime) can output a strong sparsifier with performance $o(n^{1.725\ldots})$.
+This is because there are instances of monotone 1-in-3-SAT with $n$ variables and $\Omega(n^{1.725\ldots})$ constraints in which no merges of any two variables are possible.

 \paragraph{Application}

 As an application of our result, we improve the state-of the-art approximation of hypergraph colourings.
 There are several different notions of colourings for hypergraphs, the classic one being nonmonochromatic colourings~\cite{DRS05}.
 We shall focus on \emph{linearly-ordered} (LO) colourings~\cite{Barto21:stacs}, also known as \emph{unique-maximum} colourings~\cite{Cheilaris13:sidma}: the colours are taken from a linearly-ordered set, such as the integers, with the requirement that the maximum colour in each hyperedge is unique.